 The various branches of those religions tend to have some elements who insist on very strict interpretation of the Bible and others who are more open to a broader access to God through a wider range of beliefs and understandings.

 The five authors whose books are cited in this piece who are trying to figure out what the new science tells us about God and who have strong personal faith in God each write that they believe that God is love and that God wants us to be loving to one another and not to be at war with one another.

 The scientists who write the books cited here with these book reviews talk only slightly in those books about their personal experience of God but they each seem to have deep and reassuring levels of trust that God is inherently Good and that God wants each of us to be of service to one another in loving ways.

-All four of those authors use and cite their links to their piece of the Christian Church for their personal faith base.
+All four of those authors use and cite their links to their piece and part of the Christian Church as a grounding for their personal faith base.